ms609/TreeTools/cran-comments.md

 >> I have now either documented or removed all internal functions.

+### Resubmission (comments dated 2019-12-04)

+Please add \value to .Rd files regarding exported methods and explain the functions' results in the documentation. e.g. RenumberTips.Rd, RandomTree.Rd, ...
+> Done.

+Please use system.file() to get the correct package path in the example of ReadTntTree.Rd and unwrap theexample from \dontrun{}.
+> I have removed these examples.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.